 Also, new this year, the site will offer an artist workshop in the afternoon on one of the days of the program in order to commemorate the NPS Centennial.Youth will be guided by a professional artist in creating National Park Service inspired paintings, drawings, etc. that they will show off to their parents.

-Registration for the workshops begin this week.
+Registration for the workshop is underway.
 To register, contact Fort Scott National Historic Site at (620) 223-0310.
 Participants must be aged 9-12 as of the beginning day of the camp.
 They will be sent an informational packet after registration is complete.
-There is no charge for the workshop.
-Space is limited to 12 people each week;since space is limited, those who are new to the workshop will be given preference over those returning.
+There is no charge for the workshop, Space is limited to 12 people each week; therefore those who are new to the workshop will be given preference over those returning.